Gillette, Wyoming: Geography

 Gillette is located at 44°16′58″N 105°30′19″W (44.282660, −105.505256).
 It is situated between the Bighorn Mountains to the west and the Black Hills to the east, in the Powder River Basin.

 According to the United States Census Bureau, the city has an area of 19.00 sqmi, of which 18.97 sqmi are land and 0.03 sqmi is water.

 Few trees were in Gillette when it was founded.
 The native trees, box elder and cottonwood, were found along creeks.
 The oldest surviving non-native trees were planted in the 1940s.
-The earliest were almost exclusively elm, cottonwood, white poplar, green ash, Colorado blue spruce, and Ponderosa pine.
+The earliest were almost exclusively elm, cottonwood, white poplar, green ash, Colorado blue spruce, and ponderosa pine.
 In the 1960s, crab apples, honey locust, catalpa, European mountain-ash, and other evergreens were planted.
 Nurseries started to sell trees in the 1970s, which further increased tree diversity.

 Skyline

 Climate

-Gillette has a semiarid climate (Köppen climate classification BSk) and is in USDA plant hardiness zone 4b.